 This is a carnivorous beetle which hunts small creatures in and on the water.

-Widespread and Very common in Britain.
+Widespread and the commonest water beetle in Britain.

 Leicestershire & Rutland Map